rancher/docs/content/rancher/v2.x/en/security/benchmark-2.2/_index.md

 **Notes**

 RKE uses the default value of 60s and doesn't set this option.
+Tuning this value is specific to the environment.

 **Audit**